Free City incident: Background

-Accordingly, the communist independence army cooperated with the Red Army.
+The Korean Independence Army cooperated with the Red Army.
 On March 12, 1920, in the Nikolaevsk Incident, the Independence Army and the Red Army united to repel the Japanese Army and the White Army.
 On the night of April 4–5, 1920, the Japanese army attacked all Bolshevik organizations and Korean-populated areas, including Shinhanchon, in Vladivostok.
 As a result of this incident, the Bolshevik organization and the Red Army in Vladivostok retreated to the north to avoid the Japanese army, and the Korean armed units in the Maritime Provinces were also forced to move their base.

 They headed to the Free City of the Far Eastern Republic, where the Bolshevik forces were strong.
 Ohamuk's Freedom Battalion, belonging to the Far Eastern Republic, was there.
-Communist Korean armed units began to gather one after another in Jayu City.
+Communist Korean armed units began to gather one after another in Svobodnt.
 Representative Korean armed units in the Maritime Provinces included the Nihman Army and the Davan Army.

-The Soviet Union, anxious about the outbreak of civil war after the Russian Revolution, ordered the Korean independence forces stationed in Jayu City to disarm on June 22, 1921, while simultaneously killing and capturing the resisting independence forces.
+The Bolshevik government commanded the Korean independence forces stationed in Svobodny to disarm on June 22, 1921, killing or taking prisoner the resisting independence forces.
 This incident was a disaster caused by the Sakhalin Volunteer Army's encirclement and attack by the Soviet Red Army.
-Still, in the background, the Japanese army was demanding the disbandment of the Korean Independence Army.
-There were negotiations between the Communist Party.
-The Bolshevik Communist Party, which had to withdraw the Japanese troops occupying the Siberian Maritime Province through talks, could not ignore Japan's demands and avoided friction with Japan by absorbing the Korean Independence Army into the Bolsheviks.
-In addition, it was an incident against a complex background due to the political conflict between the Irkutsk and the Shanghai Factions of the Korean Communist Party within the independence army.
+Meanwhile, Japan had continued to demand the disbandment of the Korean Independence Army.

+Therefore, the Soviet government, seeking Japanese withdrawal fem the ‘Far East’, wished to simultaneously avoid friction with Japan by absorbing the Korean Independence Army into the Red Army.

+In addition, it was an incident against a complex background due to the political conflict between the Irkutsk and the Shanghai Factions of the Korean Communist Party which formed a large bloc within the independence army.